AnyFetch/developers.anyfetch.com/guides/using/provider.md

 Once provider setup is completed (authorization has been granted, ...), the user will be redirected to `/init/callback`.
 Most often, the initial `?code` parameter will still be there (sometimes the provider will store this in a cookie, although this is not a good REST practice).

-From there, the `code` will be traded for an actual anyFetch OAuth token by calling `https://manager.anyfetch.com/access_token` with `client_id`, `client_secret`, `code` and `grant_type` (with a value of 'authorization_code')
+From there, the `code` will be traded for an actual anyFetch OAuth token by calling `POST https://manager.anyfetch.com/access_token` with `client_id`, `client_secret`, `code` and `grant_type` (with a value of 'authorization_code')

 The provider will then store both data (anyFetch token and configuration settings) for later use, and is ready to update.

 ## Update (pull new documents)
-When a call to `POST /update` is made (with a parameter specifying the `access_token` to update, and another parameter indicating the API url), the provider will retrieve a list of documents to send.
+When a call to `POST /update` is made (with a parameter specifying the `access_token` to update), the provider will retrieve a list of documents to send.

 > The API has a convenience helper: calling `POST /company/update` will update all providers from the company.